When Does a Mixture of Products Contain a Product of Mixtures?: Geometric perspectives

-In the following examples, an LTF with $m$ inputs is written as a list of the vertices of the $m$-cube (the decimal they represent plus one), with a bar on inputs with negative output and no bar on inputs with positive output.
+In the following examples, an LTF with $m$ inputs is written as a list of the vertices of the $m$-cube with a bar on inputs with negative output and no bar on inputs with positive output.
+For notational convenience, each vertex $x=(x_1,\ldots, x_m)\in\{0,1\}^m$ is labeled by $1+\sum_{j\in[m]}2^{j-1}x_j$, which is the decimal representation of the binary vector plus one.
+For example, an LTF with two inputs, mapping $(00), (01)$ to $0$ and $(10), (11)$ to $1$, is written as $\overline{12}34$.

 \begin{example} Let $n=3$ and $m=2$.
-There are only two ways to linearly separate the vertices of the $2$-cube into sets of cardinality two: $12\overline{34}$ and $1\overline{2}3\overline{4}$.
+There are only two ways to linearly separate the vertices of the unit square into sets of cardinality two: $12\overline{34}$ and $1\overline{2}3\overline{4}$.
 These are the only possible columns of a homogeneous LTC with two inputs (up to opposites).
 The code $Z_{\pm,3}$ is not a $(3,2)$-LTC, because it has three non-equivalent columns.
 This shows that there does not exist a $2$-zonoset with vertices in the four even, or odd, orthants of $\R^3$, and that $\RBM_{3,2}$ does not contain any distributions with four strong modes.

-An alternative way of proving this is: The Hamming distance between any two elements of $Z_{\pm,n}$ is even.
-If the distance of any two vertices of the $2$-cube induced by an arrangement of three hyperplanes is even and non-zero, then each edge is sliced at least twice, and in total at least eight edges are sliced (repetitions allowed).
-On the other hand, each plane slices at most two edges of the $2$-cube, and so three planes slice at most $6$ edges (repetitions allowed). \end{example}
+An alternative way of proving this is as follows.
+The Hamming distance between any two elements of $Z_{\pm,n}$ is even.
+If the distance of any two vertices of the square induced by an arrangement of three lines is even and non-zero, then each edge of the square is sliced at least twice, and in total at least $8$ edges are sliced (repetitions allowed).
+On the other hand, each line slices at most two edges of the square, and so three lines slice at most $6$ edges (repetitions allowed). \end{example}

 \begin{example} Let $n=4$ and $m=3$.
 There are $104$ ways to linearly separate the vertices of the $3$-cube, see~\cite{Ojha}.
 A complete list appears in~\cite[Section~3.8]{bjoerner1999oriented}.
 The vertices of the $3$-cube are in the $Z_{+,4}$-cells of an arrangement of four hyperplanes corresponding to the $(4,3)$-LTC with following LTFs: